ammdias/finctrl/MANUAL.md

    * Monetary amounts must consist of positive or negative integer or decimal values, using the decimal separator configured in the account they belong to.
 Examples:  `123`, `123.24`, `-123.5`.

      Also, the decimal part may have at most the number of decimal places configured in the respective currency: the program will automatically truncate the remaining decimal places.
-See the [Currencies] section below for details on how to find or change an account's decimal separator and number of decimal places.
+See the [Currencies](#currencies) section below for details on how to find or change an account's decimal separator and number of decimal places.

    * Dates must be provided in the general form YEAR-MONTH-DAY.
 The year may be omitted (the current year is implicit) or entered without the century (21st century is implicit).
 The field separator may be a dash ('-') or a forward slash ('/').
-Example: `2023-01-12`, `23-1-12` and `1/12` all refer to the January 12th of 2023 (assuming 2023 is the current year).
+Example: `2024-01-12`, `23-1-12` and `1/12` all refer to the January 12th of 2024 (assuming 2024 is the current year).

      The words `today` or `now` may be used in replacement of the current date.